divarvel/blog/posts/2013-02-28-hammertime-and-real-world-haskell-part-2.md

 code layout, especially with respect to tests integration.
 Well, I've finally managed to do that, but I wish there were better guidelines.
 As of now, there is no "right way" of structuring code in a cabal setup.
 On one hand it provides flexibility.
-On the other it's a bit difficult for newcomers to decide how to structure their files.
+On another hand it's a bit difficult for newcomers to decide how to structure their files.

 Some people in the Haskell community think default project layout could be